paulupendo/paulupendo.github.io/README.md

 # ProberI.github.io
 Simple school user interface to illustrate frontend development using html and css.
-To check it out hosted on github use: proberi.github.io .
+To check it out hosted on github use: proberi.github.io as the url on your browser of choice.